-As dementia progresses, the person will have more difficulties with daily tasks, such as getting dressed, making a cup of tea or taking medication.
+As dementia progresses, the person will have more difficulties with daily tasks, such as getting dressed, making a cup of tea, or taking medication.
 This may be because these tasks involve following a set of steps, and the person with dementia cannot remember in what order these steps are supposed to be followed.

-When a person is having difficulties with familiar tasks, it can be worrying.
-You may be concerned about their safety and ability to manage.
-You may feel like stopping the person from doing certain tasks, or doing these tasks for them.
+When a person begins to have difficulties with familiar tasks, it can be worrying for those around them.
+You may be concerned about the person's safety and their ability to manage.
+You may feel that you have to stop the person from doing certain tasks, or start doing these tasks for them.
 However, it is important to support the person to do as much as possible for themselves, for as long as they can.

 - Help the person to perform tasks by breaking them down into smaller, simpler steps.
 It can help to write short instructions and place them nearby. - Consider the time of day when the person is usually more able to concentrate and try to schedule tasks for these times if you can.
 For example, they might find it easier to focus in the morning. - Try to keep to the person's usual routine.
-This gives a framework to the day or week that doesn't rely on their memory.
+This gives a framework to the day or week that doesn't rely on the person's memory.
 For example, if the person always watches the news at 5pm, or goes to the shops on a Thursday, then continuing this routine can help them stay oriented and engaged. - Reduce distractions, such as background noise, to help the person focus on the task at hand. - Make sure that items that the person uses regularly are clearly visible to them.
 Make tasks easier by putting out the items which the person will need to complete that task - for example, place tea bags and a mug near the kettle. - Use reminders, such as sticky notes or a wall calendar, for one-off tasks.
-Set up more permanent reminders for regular tasks - for example, a sign by the front door to remind the person to take their keys and wallet if they leave the house. - Think about using assistive technology.
+Set up more permanent reminders for regular tasks - for example, put up a sign by the front door to remind the person to take their keys and wallet if they leave the house. - Think about using assistive technology.
 These are devices that can help people with dementia manage everyday activities - for example, using electronic pill boxes to remind the person to take daily medication.
 Assistive technology can also help to reduce danger - for example, through using gas valves and smoke alarms.
 For more information see factsheet 437, Using technology to help with everyday life. - Talk to an occupational therapist.
 They will be able to advise on coping strategies and suitable devices for help with day-to-day tasks.
-For more information see booklet 819, Making your home dementia friendly.
+For more information see factsheet 429, Using equipment and making adaptations at home.